Executive car: Japan

 Toyota has been producing large luxury cars since the 1955 Crown was released.
 The Crown remains in production today and is currently in its fifteenth generation.
 In 1991, the Crown-derived Aristo began production, and from 1993 until 2020 were marketed under Toyota's luxury sub-brand as the Lexus GS.

 Nissan's longest-running executive car began production in 1959 as the Prince Gloria, which was later renamed the Nissan Gloria, following the merger of Nissan and Prince.
 The Gloria was produced for 12 generations until 2004.
 Another Nissan executive car was the 1960 Cedric, which was produced until 2004 (although a taxi/fleet version remained in production until 2015).
 The Cedric was replaced by the 2004 Fuga, also sold as the Infiniti M from 2003 until 2012, and the Q70 since 2012.

 Mitsubishi began producing executive cars in 1964 with the Debonair.
 The Debonair was replaced in 1999 by the Proudia, which was discontinued in 2001 and then returned from 2012 until 2016 as a rebadged Fuga.

 Mazda's first executive car was the 1969 Luce.
 In 1991, the Luce was replaced by the Sentia, which was produced until 1999.
 The Millenia, also sold as the Xedos 9 and the Eunos 800, was produced from 1993 until 2002.

 Honda introduced their first executive car, the Legend (sold as the Acura Legend in the United States) in 1985.
-The Legend was produced until 2012, and then from 2014 until the present.
+The Legend was produced until 2012, and then from 2014 until 2021.

 South Korea

-A growing number of Asian manufacturers started offering executive cars, such as Kia K8, Hyundai Azera, and Genesis G80.

 It is believed that the standard of Korean Executive Cars came from the 3rd generation Hyundai Grandeur model launched in 1998.
 Previous models, Kia Potentia and Hyundai Grandeur, belonged to the large car position and were shopper-driven, but were relegated to owner-driven from the XG model.
 Afterward, the launch of Kia Opirus and Daewoo Magnus formed the semi-large car market.

+In the 2000s, Daewoo Motors (now GM KOREA) sold the Holden Statesman under the name Daewoo Statesman from the Australian Holden company and sold the Holden Caprice as the follow-up model as the Daewoo Veritas.
+Afterwards, the Chevrolet Impala was launched, but was discontinued.

+Renault Korea sold the SM7 based on the Nissan Teana from 2004 to 2020.

+In the Korean market, semi-large cars boast significant sales volume as a symbol of the middle class, and the Hyundai Grandeur ranks high in sales in the Korean automobile market.

 Currently, the semi-large business sedan models sold in the Korean market include Hyundai Grandeur and Kia K8, and the luxury brand is the Genesis G80.